milesroberts-123/tajimasDacrossSpecies/README.md

 Cases where I have both a domesticated species and it's wild relative in my dataset are interesting.
 I'll pair the wild relative's GBIF data with its nucleotide diversity data, and just choose a different wild relative to estimate range size in the domesticated species.

+The range of the wild relative should also overlap with the native range of the domesticated species, according to plants of the world online.

 ## Omitted transcripts

 For some species, specific transcripts need to be ommitted because exons are on differing strands.
 I think this arises as an error during annotation.
 This used to make `degenotate` throw an error.
 However, I reached out to the authors of degenotate [here](https://github.com/harvardinformatics/degenotate/issues/30) and got them to turn this error into a warning where problematic transcripts are automatically dropped.